alercah/rado/lang.md

 as described below.
 Restrictions are noted on each kind of declaration are noted in the section for that declaration.

-Tag and alias statements also declare names, but tags share a global namespace rather than being explicitly declared, and aliases only give new names to already-existing things.
+Tags, values, and alias statements also declare names, but tags implicitly live in the global namespace rather than being explicitly declared, values have their own namespace, and aliases only give new names to already-existing things.

 ### Region Declaration